• Skip to primary navigation

 orange juice, syrup, rainbow carrots in glass bowl.

 • To keep this recipe low carb, we are only using a few tablespoons of orange juice and sugar free maple syrup.
 It makes a light glaze on the carrots but is not sticky sweet where you can't taste the carrots.
+You can use regular maple syrup if you are not watching carbs.

-How to make low carb glazed carrots?
+How to make glazed carrots?

 rainbow carrots on baking tray.